Profile picture Benny Pinkas

 Turning Your Weakness Into a Strength: Watermarking Deep Neural Networks by Backdooring

-Benny Pinkas, Thomas Schneider, Christian Weinet and Udi Wieder
+• Benny Pinkas, Thomas Schneider, Christian Weinert, and Udi Wieder

 Efficient Circuit-based PSI via Cuckoo Hashing